Don Lewis: LEO and Roland TR-808

 For over ten years, Lewis collaborated with Ikutaro Kakehashi on rhythm units including the FR-7L, CR-68, CR-78 and the Roland TR-808, a drum machine that allowed musicians to program and create their own drum beats.
 He also contributed to the rise in popularity of other synthesizers such as the Yamaha DX7.

 In the 1980s, the American Federation of Musicians claimed that Lewis's use of technology was a threat to musicians and encouraged the protesting of his performances as a result.

 Documentary

-A feature-length documentary film, The Ballad of Don Lewis: The Untold Story of a Synthesizer Pioneer, produced and directed by Ned Augustenborg was released on March 11, 2020.
+A feature-length documentary film, Don Lewis and The Live Electronic Orchestra, produced and directed by Ned Augustenborg, was released in February 2023 on PBS.
 The film covers Lewis's life, career, relationships, and his struggles with systemic racism.
 It explores how Lewis, in the 1980s, was labeled as a "National Enemy" of the Musicians Union partly due to institutional fears regarding the technological advancements that Lewis embraced.
-In order to delve into the history of electronic music, it includes interviews with Quincy Jones, Herbie Hancock, Ikutaro Kakehashi, Dr. John Chowning and Alan Kay.
+In order to delve into the history of electronic music, it includes interviews with Quincy Jones, Herbie Hancock, Ikutaro Kakehashi, John Chowning and Alan Kay.

 Personal life and death

 Lewis resided in Pleasanton, California, for 35 years.
 He lived with his wife, Julie.
-Lewis had five adult children.
+Lewis had five children.
 He died on November 6, 2022, at the age of 81.